MoonlightCapital/MoonlightBot-docs/README.md

 ## Evasion Bans

-Evasions bans are a fallback moderation feature to ensure muted users cannot abuse improperly configured channels.
+Evasions bans are a fallback moderation feature to ensure muted users cannot abuse improperly configured permissions.
 If a user with your server's mute role sends a message in a channel that hasn't been allowed, they will be banned.
 To enable evasion bans, use the command
 ```
 /config settings mute-evasion-ban:True
 ```